NSF announces 7 new National Artificial Intelligence Research Institutes

-“The ACTION Institute will help us better assess the opportunities and risks of rapidly evolving AI technology and its impact on DHS missions,” said Dr. Dimitri Kusnezov, DHS Under Secretary for Science and Technology.
-“This group of researchers and their ambition to push the limits of fundamental AI and apply new insights represents a significant investment in cybersecurity defense.
-These partnerships allow us to collectively remain on the forefront of leading-edge research for AI technologies.”
+"The ACTION Institute will help us better assess the opportunities and risks of rapidly evolving AI technology and its impact on DHS missions," said Dimitri Kusnezov, DHS under secretary for science and technology.
+"This group of researchers and their ambition to push the limits of fundamental AI and apply new insights represents a significant investment in cybersecurity defense.
+These partnerships allow us to collectively remain on the forefront of leading-edge research for AI technologies."

-“In the tradition of USDA National Institute of Food and Agriculture investments, this new institute leverages the scientific power of U.S. Land-grant Universities informed by close partnership with farmers, producers, educators and innovators to address the grand challenge of rising greenhouse gas concentrations and associated climate change,” said Acting NIFA Director Dr. Dionne Toombs.
-“This innovative center will address the urgent need to counter climate-related threats, lower greenhouse gas emissions, grow the American workforce and increase new rural opportunities.”
+"In the tradition of USDA National Institute of Food and Agriculture investments, this new institute leverages the scientific power of U.S. land-grant universities informed by close partnership with farmers, producers, educators and innovators to address the grand challenge of rising greenhouse gas concentrations and associated climate change," said Acting NIFA Director Dionne Toombs.
+"This innovative center will address the urgent need to counter climate-related threats, lower greenhouse gas emissions, grow the American workforce and increase new rural opportunities."

 To learn more about all the awards and collaborators of the National AI Research Institutes, click on the interactive map.